7 Things to Do in Washington D.C.

 Have you always wanted to visit our countries capital?
 Organize your trip this August so that you can attend Soul2Soul’s Reconnect & Unwind: Love Wins!
 LGBTQ+ Weekend Couples Retreat.
 It takes place the first weekend of August, 6th – 8th 2021, at the posh Watergate Hotel in Washington D.C.

-This event is limited to 10 couples, so if you want to work on your relationship with award-winning relationship psychologist, Dr Gregory Canillas, who has over 20 years of experience.
+This event is limited to 10 couples, so if you want to work on your relationship with award-winning relationship psychologist, Dr Gregory Canillas, who has over 20 years of experience, BOOK NOW!

 When you find yourself in Washington D.C. be sure to visit some, if not all, of its unmissable attractions and activities.

 #7 Things to Do in Washington D.C: Bens Chili Bowl

 One place you absolutely must eat at is the famous Bens Chili Bowl, which has been open and loved since 1958.
 This historic restaurant is best known for its homemade chili.
 This classic dish is available as chili con carne, turkey chili and veggie chili.
 Whether you want a snack or a meal there is a size to match your appetite.

 #6 Things to Do in Washington D.C: U.S. Capitol

 See democracy at work with a trip to the Capitol building, one of Americas most recognizable buildings.

 Tours operate throughout the day in small groups and include the Crypt, located in the centre of the building and dates back to 1827, the Rotunda, which is a beautiful domed round room, and the National Statuary Hall, an exquisite marbled room embracing Greek architecture style.